Communication Disorders and Sciences (PhD)

 • Demonstrate competence in conducting teaching in an inclusive and culturally responsive manner by the end of their fourth year of study.

-Options for primary area of specialization include child and adolescent language, early language, swallowing, cognitive rehabilitation, and multicultural issues.
+Options for primary area of specialization include speech-language acquisition in monolingual contexts and swallowing.
 The collateral or secondary area may involve courses in more than one academic department.
 Examples of collateral areas are neuropsychology, linguistics, or developmental psychology.
 Doctoral students must choose an area of research interest (e.g., single-subject or quantitative methodologies).
 Other requirements are detailed in the Doctoral Program Handbook, available through the program office.